K4zuki/pipico-micropython-scpi/micropython/doc/markdown/TITLE.md

 `SPI<bus>:CSEL:VALue?`

-:   This query returns logical value of specified IO pin. `ON` is selecting bus, `OFF` is a logic LO.
+:   This query returns logical value of CS pin. `ON` is selecting bus, `OFF` is deselecting.

 #### Parameter {-}